 Hepatitis B

-Information for patients from the Infection Prevention and Control Team
+Information for patients from Infection Prevention and Control

 What is Hepatitis B?

-Hepatitis is a general term referring to inflammation of the liver.
-It can be caused by many things such as drugs, chemicals, and viruses.
-At present, there are five different types of virus which are known to cause Hepatitis, and Hepatitis B is one of them.
-They work by entering the body and then attacking the liver, causing inflammation and destruction of the liver cells.
+Hepatitis is a general term that refers to inflammation of the liver.
+It can be caused by many things, such as drugs, chemicals, and viruses.
+There are five different types of virus which are known to cause hepatitis, and Hepatitis B is one of them.
+They work by entering the body and attacking the liver.
+This causes the inflammation and destruction of the liver cells.

 What are the symptoms of Hepatitis B?

-The incubation period (the time between becoming infected and becoming ill) is between one and six months (usually three months).
-Most people (about 95 people in every 100) will recover fully, but this can take up to six months or even longer.
+Most people (about 95 people in every 100) will recover fully, but this can take up to 6 months or even longer.
 A small number of people develop a more severe form of chronic (long-term) illness.

 Is there any treatment?